StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 ## Locked configuration items

-StackPacks contain configuration information for StackState that is installed when the StackPack \(instance\) is installed.
+StackPacks contain configuration information for StackState that's installed when the StackPack \(instance\) is installed.
 Amongst other things, this could be component templates, functions, component actions and views.
 When a StackPack is upgraded, **the configuration items installed by the previous version of the StackPack will be overwritten by those from the newer StackPack.** This means that any manual change made to these configuration items will be overwritten when the StackPack is upgraded.

 To prevent a user from making changes to configuration items installed by a StackPack that will be overwritten on upgrade, these configuration items are **locked** by default.
 This means that they are protected from being changed by the user and must explicitly be **unlocked** before they can be changed.